ErichBSchulz/tubebend/README.md

+# Tracheal Intubation Geometry Simulation

-This project aims to illustrate the impact of bending a tube over the upper incisors while attempting entrotracheal intubation.
+This project aims to illustrate the impact of bending a tube over the upper incisors while attempting tracheal intubation.

-refactor without breaking current functionality so that the the drawarc function is passed an object of parameters
+## Live Demo

+You can see this page live and get more information [here](https://erichbschulz.github.io/tubebend/).